I’ve torn my ACL – do I have to have surgery?

 Orthopaedic surgery

 Throughout Mr Donaldson's illustrious career, he has been awarded ten academic prizes including a surgery distinction in 2000 and a pharmacology certificate of merit in 1998.
-Later on his career, he was awarded the Royal College of Surgeons Preiskel Elective Prize in 2001 and the Jacques Duparc prize from the European Federation of National Associations of Orthopaedics and Traumatology in 2009.
+Later on in his career, he was awarded the Royal College of Surgeons Preiskel Elective Prize in 2001 and the Jacques Duparc prize from the European Federation of National Associations of Orthopaedics and Traumatology in 2009.
 He has written numerous textbook chapters and articles in peer-reviewed journals and has co-authored a website for junior orthopaedic trainees and medical students.
-He is a member of a number of professional bodies such as the British Orthopaedic Association and the Royal College of Surgeons.
+He is a member of a number of professional bodies including the British Orthopaedic Association and the Royal College of Surgeons.

 View Profile